 Join doctor appointments

 Your Child ’s mother will likely appreciate it if you accompany her to her doctor appointments.
 Moreover, you’ll benefit from knowing what’s going on and how your child develops.

 Prepare your home

-You need to help get your home prepared for Your Baby s arrival.
+You need to help get your home prepared for Your Child s arrival.
 You can start by building a proper diaper changing station on your work desk.
 If she picks the colors for the nursery, you can buy wall paint and paint the room.
 But be sure the paint is 100% lead-free.
-Lead is poison to Your Baby ’s developing brain.
+Lead is poison to Your Child ’s developing brain.